Dean's welcome

 LEVEL IDP2 TO LEVEL IDP3

-• Successful completion of all courses in the IDP2 curriculum.
+• Satisfactory completion of all courses in the IDP2 curriculum.

 Level IDP3 to Level IDP4

-• Successful completion of all courses in the IDP3 curriculum.
+• Satisfactory completion of all courses in the IDP3 curriculum.

 Dental hygiene (B.S. degree)